 The information and personal data contained in the Curriculum Vitae or other similar document sent by any candidate to a job, by mail or other support, are processed with the purpose of recruiting and selecting candidates.

 By providing such information and personal data to the company, the applicant gives his or her consent to have his/her information and personal data processed by the company.

 Candidates are entitled at any time, in accordance with the law in force, to access, rectification, erasure, limitation or opposition to the processing of data concerning them and must therefore use the space available for that purpose on the company’s website or by mail to firstname.lastname@example.org, if they wish to exercise these rights.
 Applicants are also entitled to withdraw their consent at any time under the Act and to submit a complaint to a supervisory authority.

-6.4.
-Data collected through the website
+7.4.
+Data collected through the commercial website (www.mindproberlabs.com)

-The policy regarding the data collected through the website can be found at https://www.mindproberlabs.com/terms-conditions-use-website/ .
+The policy regarding the data collected through the website can be found at https://www.mindproberlabs.com/website-terms-conditions/ .
 The document assures that all users of the website: